namednil/tacos29/call.md

         <h3>Posters</h3>
         <ul>
           Don't like talking in front of many people?
 Then this might be the right format for you.
 You can present your work with a poster during breakfast and chat with interested people as they come by.
-By the way, presenters pay half of the attendence fee.
+By the way, presenters of posters pay half of the attendence fee.
         </ul>
       </section>